Bookkeeping 101 Financial Ratios will teach you the eight financial ratios that you really need to know.

 You know that being a business owner requires a wide variety of skills and knowledge.
 This includes financial and bookkeeping basics, or what I refer to as bookkeeping 101.

 Take financial ratios, for example.
 For a business owner, there are a number of financial ratios that can be analyzed.
 But for bookkeeping 101 purposes, there are eight that every business owner must consider.

-Periodically reviewing and analyzing some key ratios can help you do a better job of managing your business and it’s not as complicated as you might think.
+Periodically reviewing and analyzing some key ratios can help you do a better job of managing your business accounting and it’s not as complicated as you might think.

 Financial ratios can help you compare your company’s performance to other

 businesses in your industry and track your own progress.
 In this article we’ll

 briefly explain some common ratios you should track.